erda-project/erda/README.md

 ## Architecture

-We split the codes of erda into multiple repositories according to different functional properties.
-The key repositories are erda-proto, erda-infra, erda-ui.
+We split the codes of erda into multiple repositories according to different function.
+The key repositories are erda, erda-proto, erda-infra, erda-ui.

+**erda** It is the main repository.

 [erda-proto](https://github.com/erda-project/erda-proto) Store the communication protocol definitions between erda internal services, and the componentized protocol definitions between the web front-end and back-end services.